 Blackjack is a card game that comes in many different variants, so it is very important that you check out the specifics for the table where you wish to play.
 Generally speaking, it is a game where the goal is to get 21 points and where any hand worth 22 points or more is worthless.
 Your hand is compared to the dealer’s hand, since you are playing against the house – not against other players at the table.

 A few examples of rules that are good to check up in advance:

 - How many decks will be used?
 (Anything from 1 deck to 8 decks is common.)

 - What happens in the event of a tie between you and the dealer?
-In some casinos, the player actually lose their money on a tie, or on a tie below a certain point value.
+In some casinos, the player actually loses their money on a tie, or on a tie below a certain point value.

-- When is the dealer obliged to take a another card and when is she obliged to stay?
+- When is the dealer obliged to take another card and when is she obliged to stay?
 How about soft hands?
 This information is often written on the blackjack table, e.g. “Dealer draws at soft 17”.

 - Is there any particular hand that pays extra money when it wins, e.g. Ace of spades + King of Spades, 7-7-7, or a player hand consisting of more than five cards?

 - Are you allowed to split hands an unlimited number of times?

 Blackjack is played with a special point system, where the cards in the 2-10 span are worth their numerical value, Jacks, Queens and Kings are worth 10 points each, and the ace is worth 1 point or 11 points – depending on what’s best for the hand.

 Here’s a list: